Mohammed Receives Treatment for Blood Clot

 “We are so thankful that Dr. McNulty took the time to thoroughly search for the cause of the pain even after the initial tests didn’t show anything,” said Mohammad’s wife Hina.
 “His experience and persistence helped identify the blocked artery before it became even more serious.”

 To resolve the underlying condition, the remainder of the clot had to be removed surgically.
-Michael Shao, a board-certified vascular surgeon with Swedish Medical Group, performed the procedure.
+Michael Shao, a board-certified vascular surgeon with Endeavor Health Medical Group, performed the procedure.

 “Dr. Shao explained everything and was great before, during and after the procedure,” said Mohammed.
 “It was a long surgery but they kept us informed throughout the process” said Hina.
 “We are very thankful for Dr. Shao and all the doctors and nurses who took care of us, including all the staff in ICU and the 6th floor and 4th floor.